 Airbus’ newest final assembly line in Toulouse for the A350 XWB was officially unveiled in October 2012.
 Designed to have the lowest environmental footprint of any final assembly line ever built by Airbus, this 72,000-square-metre, L-shaped facility houses the initial stages of final assembly, involving the join-up of fuselage and wings.
 It also includes 19,000 square metres of annexes (offices, workshops, logistics areas).

 A streamlined aircraft assembly process for the A350 XWB allows teams to work in parallel, reducing the time from start of final assembly to aircraft delivery by 30 per cent.
 Additionally, this production centre was constructed near the existing A330 production facilities in order to provide resources optimisation.

 With a new lighting system, roof-mounted photovoltaic solar panels, translucent panels and glass arched roofs, the assembly facility is capable of producing the equivalent of more than 50 per cent of its own energy.

 Further increasing its status as the “greenest” final assembly line ever built by Airbus, many of the materials present on this site were recycled during the construction work.
 The taxiway and aircraft parking zone where the building is constructed were planed off, crushed and re-used in the new building, thus reducing the volume of materials brought in from quarries.
-Altogether, around 10,000 cubic metres ofmaterials were recycled, thereby significantly reducing lorry traffic (nearly 1,000 fewer lorries).
+Altogether, some 10,000 cubic metres of materials were recycled.

 When the A350 XWB programme reaches its full production rate, the number of employees working on this site will be around 1,500.